SPORT HORSE INSURANCE

 LIFESAVING SURGERY INSURANCE

 Lifesaving surgery insurance is another type of insurance to consider.
-Any surgery required to save the life of the horse is covered to the maximum value of R100 000 per event plus a 7 day stay in hospital.
+Any emergency surgery, required to save the life of the horse and performed in hospital is covered to the maximum of R100,000 or 7 days stay in hospital (including the day of surgery) whichever comes first.

 It is very important to note that the amount of cover provided differs significantly between different providers.
 “Per event” means that this could happen more than once during a 12 month period and your horse would be covered each and every time.